dwspublic/Indigo-ring-mqtt/README.md

-# Indigo-ratgdo
+# Indigo-ring-mqtt
-Plugin for the Indigo Home Automation system to communicate with the ratgdo controller via MQTT
+Plugin for the Indigo Home Automation system to communicate with ring devices via MQTT.

-If you didn't know, [b]ratgdo[/b] is an acronym for Rage Against The Garage Door Opener.
-With a ratgdo device, you can regain control of your MyQ GDO.
-Or any GDO using dry contact relays.
+The plugin requires the ring-mqtt project (link) to be running on your network.
+The preferred method is in a docker container.
+The ring-mqtt project is straightforward to install and configure to talk with the ring API.
 It uses MQTT to send status updates and receive commands.

-The plugin requires the MQTT Connector plugin (https://www.indigodomo.com/pluginstore/211/) and an MQTT Broker (such as https://www.indigodomo.com/pluginstore/260/).
+The plugin also requires the MQTT Connector plugin (https://www.indigodomo.com/pluginstore/211/) and an MQTT Broker (such as https://www.indigodomo.com/pluginstore/260/).

 ## Installation

 Install and configure your MQTT Broker.

 Install the MQTT Connector plugin and configure it to connect to your MQTT Broker.
-Subscribe to the ratgdo topic ("ratgdo/#").
+Subscribe to the ring topic ("ring/#") as well as the homeassistant topic ("homeassistant/#).

-Install ratgdo controller per the instructions at https://paulwieland.github.io/ratgdo/.
-Install the default firmware for MQTT support.
-Configure the controller to connect to your MQTT broker.
-Set the MQTT topic prefix to "ratgdo/"
+Install the ring-mqtt docker container and configure it to connect to your MQTT broker.
+Set the MQTT topic prefix to "ring/"

 Install the plugin as usual.
-Create a new ratgdo device and enter the name of the controller (same as the "Device Name" in the ratgdo configuration).
+And then go ahead and create your ring devices in Indigo.
+You can pick the associated ring device from the list.

+Currently the plugin supports Cameras, Doorbells, Chimes and Lighting.
+It exposes them in Indigo as Cameras, Motion, Lights, Doorbells, Sirens and Chimes.
+I will be adding ring alarm devices in the future.
+Each ring device translates into one or more Indigo devices.
+For example, a ring camera could have an Indigo Camera device, Indigo Motion device, Indigo Light device and Indigo Siren device.
+Battery Level is also supported.

 Create a trigger using the plugin Menu command.
 This is only done once.

-Since Indigo does not have a cover (door) device, the plugin represents the door as a lock device.
-The device is locked when the door is closed and unlocked when the door is open.